 2. Projection of final cost:-

-For the projection of final variance in cost, you can use historical data.
+For the projection of the final variance in cost, you can use historical data.

 Historical data can be data from a similar project or the project you are currently working on.